 The Laurisilva forests

 A report on the conservation status of the Laurisilva forests (2009) is available here.
-One describing management strategies to recover degraded laurisilva (in English) is here.
+One report, describing management strategies to recover degraded laurisilva (in English) is here.
 It is in Spanish, but the figures showing the laurisilva forest distributions are easily interpreted.

 Canary Island Pine forests